-Mumbai: Markets regulator Sebi on Friday proposed to ban unauthorized stock tips through SMSs, WhatsApp, Facebook, Twitter and other social media platforms.
+Mumbai: Markets regulator Sebi Friday proposed to ban unauthorized stock tips through SMSs, WhatsApp, Facebook, Twitter, and other social media platforms.
 It is also mulling a ban on games and competitions based on trading in the market.
-Sebi also proposed stricter regulations on ‘Robo’ advisers — automated investment advisers that are gaining popularity globally.
-The regulator also said investment advisers using automated tools will be responsible for such advice.
+Sebi also proposed stricter regulations on ‘Robo’ advisers — automated investment advisers gaining popularity globally.
+The regulator also said investment advisers using automated tools would be responsible for such advice.

-Sebi also proposed stricter advertisement rules for investment advisers, a ban on free-trial offers by advisers and also said that registered research analysts will have to provide research reports to all types of investors at the same time.
+Sebi also proposed stricter advertisement rules for investment advisers, a ban on free-trial offers by advisers, and said that registered research analysts would have to simultaneously provide research reports to all types of investors.

 READ ALSO :